ricberht/vat-calculator/README.md

 - When V is treated as being inc VAT it shows the original value V, the value V with VAT subtracted and the amount of VAT calculated at the rate R.
 - The results from each requested set of calculations are stored, and are displayed on the screen as a table of historical calculations.
 - The history is able to be cleared and exportable to a CSV file.

+## Files of interest

+-  To be added later tonight